 Always be extra careful when you’re buying the cheapest pet prescriptions online.
-Only buy medications from reputable sites with good reviews.
+Only buy pet medication from reputable sites with good reviews.

 30. Prepare a Pet Savings Account

 Some credit unions and banks offer pet savings accounts.
-Some special savings accounts offer benefits like higher interest rates, donations to a local annual shelter, or discounts on pet insurance.
+In addition, some special savings accounts offer benefits like higher interest rates, donations to a local annual shelter, or discounts on pet insurance.

 What can I use a pet savings account for?

 It’s basically a personal bank account for your pet!
 You can spend money on related expenses such as:

 - Training and obedience class

 If you put enough money away, it will feel closer to free vet care.

 31. Invest in Pet Insurance